-In developing this risk-based public health advice to Government in relation to the reduction of the public health restrictive measures which are currently in place, the NPHET had regard to the following:
+In developing this risk-based public health advice to Government in relation to the reduction of the public health social distancing measures which are currently in place, the NPHET has had regard to the following:

-- the report to Government prepared by the Department of Health in accordance with the decisionmaking framework provided for in the Roadmap for Reopening Society & Business and in particular: - the latest data regarding the progression of the disease, - the capacity and resilience of the health service in terms of hospital and ICU occupancy, and - the capacity of the programme of sampling, testing and contact tracing. - ongoing evidence and information regarding the experiences of members of the public, and their adherence to, the public health personal behaviours and social distancing measures in place including through regular quantitative and qualitative public opinion research and focus groups, as well as through analysis of non-health information sources such as transportation, mobility, and congregation data;
+- the report to Government prepared by the Department of Health in accordance with the decision-making framework provided for in the Roadmap for Reopening Society & Business and in particular: - the latest data regarding the progression of the disease, - the capacity and resilience of the health service in terms of hospital and ICU occupancy, and - the capacity of the programme of sampling, testing and contact tracing. - the most recent ECDC Rapid Risk Assessment: Coronavirus disease 2019 (COVID-19) in the EU/EEA and the UK ninth update (23 April 2020) in which it is stated that the risk of resurgence of COVID-19 remains moderate, even if public health measures are phased out gradually and accompanied by appropriate monitoring systems and capacities; - the Government of Ireland Roadmap for Reopening Society & Business published on 1 May 2020 and the NPHET's Public Health Framework Approach in providing advice to Government in relation to reducing social distancing measures introduced in response to COVID-19; - ongoing evidence and information regarding the experiences of members of the public, and their adherence to, the public health personal behaviours and social distancing measures in place including through regular quantitative and qualitative public opinion research and focus groups, as well as through analysis of nonhealth information sources such as transportation, mobility, and congregation data; - the experiences internationally, including in some countries, which have seen some increases in cases of COVID-19 infection, following the easing of public health measures, including outbreaks in some settings.